Apollo: Female lovers

-Apollo is said to have been the lover of all nine Muses, and not being able to choose one of them, he decided to remain unwed.
-He fathered the Corybantes by the Muse Thalia.
+Apollo fathered the Corybantes by the Muse Thalia.
 By Calliope, he had Hymenaios, Ialemus, Orpheus and Linus.
 Alternatively, Linus was said to be the son of Apollo and either Urania or Terpsichore.

 In the Great Eoiae that is attributed to Hesiod, Scylla is the daughter of Apollo and Hecate.

 Cyrene was a Thessalian princess whom Apollo loved.
 In her honor, he built the city Cyrene and made her its ruler.
 She was later granted longevity by Apollo who turned her into a nymph.
 The couple had two sons, Aristaeus, and Idmon.

 Evadne was a nymph daughter of Poseidon and a lover of Apollo.
 They had a son, Iamos.
 During the time of the childbirth, Apollo sent Eileithyia, the goddess of childbirth to assist her.

 Rhoeo, a princess of the island of Naxos was loved by Apollo.
 Out of affection for her, Apollo turned her sisters into goddesses.
 On the island Delos she bore Apollo a son named Anius.
 Not wanting to have the child, she entrusted the infant to Apollo and left.
 Apollo raised and educated the child on his own.

 Ourea, a daughter of Poseidon, fell in love with Apollo when he and Poseidon were serving the Trojan king Laomedon.
 They both united on the day the walls of Troy were built.
 She bore to Apollo a son, whom Apollo named Ileus, after the city of his birth, Ilion (Troy).
 Ileus was very dear to Apollo.

 Thero, daughter of Phylas, a maiden as beautiful as the moonbeams, was loved by the radiant Apollo, and she loved him in return.
 Through their union, she became the mother of Chaeron, who was famed as "the tamer of horses".
 He later built the city Chaeronea.